Louisville Bucket List for family fun in 2023

 Visit a local farmer’s market for amazingly delicious seasonal foods.
 Your family can have breakfast at many of the markets, browse the booths and develop an idea for something to cook together for dinner with all of the fresh ingredients.

 Wednesdays during the summer offers Waterfront Wednesday and usually kicks off in May.
-We hope they can host this for 2022, such a fun time.
 Not only is this event great for families, but it is also FREE!
 We hope you can enjoy this as part of your Louisville bucket list this year.

 If you have kids 21 and under, you need to get a Louisville Cultural Pass for free fun throughout the summer.
 We will update info about the Louisville Cultural Pass when it is released from Fund for the Arts (usually late spring).
 The Cultural Pass will help you check off lots of fun Louisville bucket list items.